Updated: Nov 24: Removing a surrogate’s name from birth certificate

 Since your child is born in Mexico, he or she can acquire Mexican citizenship and passport.
 Some people have previously returned to their home country using a Mexican passport.
 However, obtaining a Mexican passport is a complex process.
 First, you’ll have to do an Amparo trial to make sure you and/or your partner are on your child’s birth certificate.
 Then, the Secretariat of Foreign Affairs (Secretaría de Relaciones Exteriores or SRE) will perform verification steps to make sure you and/or your partner are the legitimate legal parent(s) of the child and are not in Do-Not-Fly list.
 The whole process may take between 1 and 2 months.
 Also, Mexican citizens generally require a visa to enter the United States for most purposes, including tourism, business, or transit.
 I’m not sure if it applies to children born through surrogacy.
 It is advised that you consult an immigration lawyer.

-In many cases, it may not be feasible to leave the surrogate’s name on your child’s birth certificate.
-Keeping the surrogate’s name on the birth certificate poses legal risks for the surrogate because it implies she has full parental rights and responsibilities.
-Should the intended parents depart Mexico with the child, the surrogate could face legal accusations of criminal abandonment.
-Therefore, many surrogates and their legal representatives often insist on removing their names from the birth certificate through an Amparo process.
+In some cases, it may not be advisable to leave the surrogate’s name on your child’s birth certificate.
+Keeping the surrogate’s name on the birth certificate may pose legal risks for the surrogate because it implies she has full parental rights and responsibilities.
+Should the intended parents depart Mexico with the child, the surrogate could face legal accusations of child abandonment.
+Also, some surrogates fear that if they are in your child’s birth certificate, your child may be entitled to her estate when she passes away.
+For this reason, some surrogates and their legal representatives may ask you to remove their names from the birth certificate through an Amparo process.